Found this article. Would like to share with mothers out there.......

 The incubator

 The staff may lay your baby on his tummy to encourage better breathing and sleeping, and to discourage movement to save energy.
 The UK'S Back to Sleep campaign recommends reducing the risk of sudden infant death syndrome (SIDS) by putting babies on their backs to sleep.
 You needn't be concerned about your baby being on his tummy because the staff will observe him, and breathing and heart monitors give added peace of mind.
+Your baby may need his position changed frequently, and the mattress may be tilted to raise his head and to aid digestion and breathing.
+Babies feel calmer and grow better when semi-cocooned.
+Possibilities include a specially shaped fabric or foam roll, wedge, bolster, pillow or nest.
+Some NICUs cushion a baby's head with a beanbag to prevent it being flattened.

 Many small babies stay in an incubator until around 34 weeks post-conception age or until they weigh 1350 to 1800g (3 to 4lb).